coolsamson7/aspyx/docs/index/service.md

 The client side HTTP calling is done with `httpx` instances of type `Httpx.Client` or `Httpx.AsyncClient`.

-In order to add the possibility to add interceptors - for token handling, etc. - the channel base class `HTTPXChannel` defines the methods `make_client()` and `make_async_client` that can be modified with an around advice.
+To add the possibility to add interceptors - for token handling, etc. - the channel base class `HTTPXChannel` defines the methods `make_client()` and `make_async_client` that can be modified with an around advice.

 **Example**: